 - All Y10 students complete a questionnaire booklet to allow us to assess the levels of need for the careers interviews - Appointments are made for students to attend careers interviews.
-Parents will be invited to attend but the student will be issued an action plan via email that any parent unable to attend can see. - Invited speakers talk to students about their careers.
-Students are encouraged to look towards what their next step will be. - In the summer of Y10 students take part in a careers drop down day. - PSHE programme will include looking at career planning and the Sheffield progress application process. - Sheffield College taster sessions take place in July of Y10. - Students are encouraged to look for work experience using the online Speakers for schools platform. - Level 3 courses are explored and taught in Y10 "a week in the life of a sixth form student"
+Students will be issued an action plan via email that they can share with their parent / carer. - Invited speakers talk to students about their careers.
+Students are encouraged to look towards what their next step will be. - In the summer of Y10 students take part in careers drop down events, where students are off timetable for 3 days taking part in different futures activities

-Careers / Apprenticeship fairs are held in school
+- PSHE programme will include looking at career planning and the Sheffield progress application process. - Sheffield College taster sessions take place in July of Y10. - Students are encouraged to look for work experience using the online Speakers for schools and NHS platforms, both in and out of school hours depending on provider availability. - Careers / Apprenticeship fairs are held in school.